 There is one common thread: posts and comments on social media can qualify as public records.
 The tool you use should reliably save both – and in their true format.
 Some archiving tools on the market will harvest data from the social media site instead of using an API to actually connect to the site.
 This is just a technical way of saying that they only get the posts and comments in secondary form and they miss all the metadata code behind it – such as the time and date of the post.
 Which, can lead to problems if you ever need to prove the authenticity of the record.
 According to media law attorney Mark R. Weaver, who often defends government agencies in public records cases, “the metadata captured by the ArchiveSocial software would make my job in court a lot easier.”
 Due to practices like image manipulation and falsifying records, the metadata captured by a social media archiving system is the best way to prove the legitimacy of a social media record.

 So when you are examining the comprehensiveness of your archiving options, consider asking these questions:

 - How quickly does the software pick up changes to your post?

 - Can your archiving tool capture historical data, so you don’t have to worry about posts and comments before buying the product?

-- Is there a way to sample the archive before buying?
+- Is there a way to sample or try out the archiving software before buying?

-Whether your organization represents a small community or a huge city, retaining your social media records protects both your agency and your community members.
-So when examining your options for the best social media archiving tool, make sure to ask questions and put the system to the test before signing up for anything.
+Whether your organization represents a small community, local utility, or a huge city, retaining your social media records protects your agency, your social media manager(s), and your community members.
+So when examining your options for the best social media archiving tool, make sure to ask questions and put the system to the test before signing a service contract.
 Getting answers to these questions will ensure your agency is covered in an event of a FOIA or public records request.
-Want to see what an ArchiveSocial archive would look like?
+Want to see what an ArchiveSocial archive would look like for your organization?
 Get a sample of your archive here.